 McCann Erickson - now generally know as simply McCann - has long served as one of the pillars of the UK advertising industry.
 Originally founded in 1927, McCann-Erickson London was the US agency's first international office, set up initially to handle international client Exxon, whose UK arm was the Esso petrol brand.
-More than 90 years later, the London office forms the hub not just of McCann Worldgroup's European network, but also of Britain's biggest regional advertising network.
-Nielsen (in Campaign) estimated billings of £371m in 2018.
-Yet despite its undoubted size and power, McCann London's creative output has been patchy in recent years.
+Almost 95 years later, the London office forms the hub not just of McCann Worldgroup's European network, but also of Britain's biggest regional advertising network.
+Nielsen (in Campaign) estimated billings of £341m in 2020, placing it #2 behind local leader Adam&Eve DDB.
+Yet despite its undoubted size and power, McCann London's creative output was until recently a little patchy.
 That resulted in a series of shake-ups of the creative department between 2010 and 2012.
 Rob Doubal and Laurence Thomson were eventually poached from Wieden & Kennedy London in 2012 to become co-chief creative officers, and quality has gradually improved.
-McCann remains the UK's second-largest agency after AMV BBDO, but the latter's lead has widened considerably since 2012 as a result of further erosion of McCann's billings.
 The main London office is also partnered by a separate standalone agency in Manchester and regional network McCann Central with offices in Birmingham, Bristol and Leeds.
-Sheryl Marjoram is CEO of McCann London; Karen Buchanan heads McCann Manchester.
-Mark Lund is chief executive of the wider McCann Worldgroup UK, which also houses local outposts of B2B agency McCann Enterprise and Weber Shandwick, Momentum, MRM, McCann Health, Futurebrand and the production division Craft.
+Sheryl Marjoram stepped down as CEO of McCann London at the end of 2021.
+Her successor is Polly McMorrow.
+Karen Buchanan heads McCann Manchester.
+Mark Lund stepped down in 2022 as chief executive of the wider McCann Worldgroup UK, which also houses local outposts of B2B agency McCann Enterprise and Weber Shandwick, Momentum, MRM, McCann Health, Futurebrand and the production division Craft.
+His successor is Fernando Fascioli.
 Although London tends to be regarded as the dominant office, the three main arms of the agency are comparatively evenly matched.
-McCann Erickson advertising Ltd is the legal entity of the London office.
-It reported revenue of £42m in 2018 and net profit of £3.1m.
-McCann Manchester Ltd added revenue of £32.7m and net profit of £2.8m, while McCann Erickson Central had revenue of £34.3m and net profit of £3.8m.
+McCann Erickson Advertising Ltd is the legal entity of the London office.
+It reported revenue of £36.3m on turnover of £106.9m, but a net loss of £194k.
+McCann Manchester Ltd added revenue of £32.1m on turnover of £137.8m and net profit of £2.8m.
+McCann Erickson Central had revenue of £34.5m on turnover of £95.9m and net profit of £1.6m.

 Which clients does McCann UK handle?
 Find out more from the Adbrands Account Assignments database